Protein Granola

 Recipe tips and variations

 • Use a protein powder you like the flavor of.
-Some brands of protein powder can be quite overpowering in flavor or quite the opposite, be quite earthy and dry.
+Some protein powder brands can be quite overpowering in flavor or, conversely, quite earthy and dry.
 Think of it this way- If your protein powder tastes good as a protein shake, it will be fine to use for this granola.

 • Mix the granola halfway through.
-You must stir the granola halfway through, or else you risk the edges being somewhat burnt while the middle portion of the granola is underbaked.
+You must stir the granola halfway through, or else the edges will be slightly burnt while the middle remains underbaked.

 • If you like clusters, let the granola cool completely.
-If you enjoy granola with plenty of chunks and clusters, do not stir it once it has been removed from the oven.
-Instead, let it cool completely before breaking it apart with your hands into giant clusters.
+If you enjoy granola with plenty of chunks and clusters, do not stir it after removing it from the oven.
+Instead, let it cool completely, then break it apart by hand into giant clusters.

-• Don’t add mix-ins until the granola has cooled down.
-Avoid adding your favorite nuts/seeds/dried fruit/chocolate chips until the granola has cooled down completely.
-If you bake your granola with your mix-ins, you risk them burning and making the granola inedible.
+• Don’t add soft mix-ins until the granola has cooled down.
+Avoid adding dried fruit, coconut, or chocolate chips until the granola has cooled down completely.
+If you bake your granola with anything that isn’t nuts or seeds, you risk them burning into the oats.

 Storage instructions